-The Department of Physical and Earth Sciences offers supporting courses for the Master of Arts with a major in liberal studies.
-For students majoring in secondary education with a teaching field in general science, supporting courses are offered for the Master of Science in Education and Educational Specialist degrees.
-A graduate program is not offered in chemistry.
+The Department of Physical and Earth Sciences offers supporting courses for the MA with a major in liberal studies.
+For students majoring in secondary education with a teaching field in general science, supporting courses are offered for the MS.Ed. and Ed.S. degrees.
+A graduate degree program is not offered in chemistry.

-CHEMISTRY COURSES

-Prefix CY
+CHEMISTRY COURSES Prefix CY

 - 430G.
-Environmental Chemistry (5).Prerequisites: CY 232 and 321.
+Environmental Chemistry (5).
+Prerequisites: CY 232 and 321.
 Introductions to water, air, and soil quality and their measurements; problems, regulations, treatment, and ultimate disposal of hazardous and toxic waster materials; spill clean-up, groundwater transport, land disposal, incineration and treatment technologies discussed. - 450G Neurochemistry (3).
 Prerequisite: CY 362.
 Study of cellular elements of the nervous system, principals of signaling, and critical neurophysiological processes. - 471G.
 Toxicological Chemistry (3).
 Prerequisite: CY 232.
 Study of the principles of toxicology including identification of, characterization of, and risk from environmental exposures to toxic substances. - 500.
 Chemistry for Teachers (3)(3)(3).
 Designed for teachers, this course will reinforce and extend basic concepts in chemistry covered in the Science Course of Study.
 (May be used in the general science teaching field with a major in secondary education.)
 May be repeated up to three times.